 Besides various topics in ancient philosophy, I taught: metaphysics, logic, philosophy of language, philosophy of logic, philosophy of mind, epistemology, Kant, history of ethics, introduction to philosophy, and freedoms.
 At Trento’s prison, I regularly teach Philosophical Dialogues and Citizenship.
 I am also planning a future course on Race and Gender.

-When possible, I integrate standard teaching methods with less standard ones, including puppet shows (in this year’s introduction to ancient philosophy), and film-making (as an assignment for a Barnard seminar on freedoms).
+When possible, I integrate standard teaching methods with less standard ones.
+These include puppet shows (for Introduction to Ancient Philosophy) and film-making assignments (for Freedoms, a first-year seminar at Barnard).

-Aristotle on Modality and Causation, graduate seminar, UCL 2015.
+Modality and Causation, Oxford-UCL joint graduate seminar, 2018.

 Freedoms, first-year liberal art course, Barnard College, 2015.